-North Carolina has over 17 fully accredited university programs for the RN to BSN student.
-The advantages of building on the competencies of the RN degree by obtaining a BSN are numerous.
-Hospitals and other healthcare settings prefer hiring a Bachelors prepared nurse by 77 percent according to the American Associate of Colleges of Nursing.
+There are over 17 fully accredited RN to BSN programs in North Carolina, as NC nursing schools are making educational advancement opportunities readily available for RNs in the state.
+Entering a bridge program to earn your RN to BSN can lead to new opportunities and is intended advance your nursing practice and skills.
+The advantages of building on the competencies of the RN degree by obtaining a BSN are numerous, and hospitals and other healthcare settings prefer hiring a Bachelors prepared nurse by 77 percent according to the American Associate of Colleges of Nursing.

 Over half of North Carolina RNs hold a BSN or higher degree, making North Carolina nurses among the best-educated in the nation.
 The study by American Association of Colleges of Nursing found that 64 percent of new BSN graduates in the South had job offers at graduation compared to 24 percent of new graduates in other fields.
-It's always difficult to find time in a busy schedule to study, but innovative RN to BSN programs make it more of an option for North Carolina RNs.
+It's always difficult to find time in a busy schedule to study, but innovative RN to BSN programs in NC make it more of an option for RNs like you.

 The RN-BSN track can be completed on a web-enhanced program or by attending a campus.
 There is a great deal of flexibility in the universities as one program requires 30 credits that may be completed in one year of full-time study, while others offer part-time programs, which may be completed in either three, four or five semesters.
 In addition, day and evening classes are also available.